Helping Your Kids Watch What They Eat

 • Calories: 400 calories or more per serving is high; 100 calories is moderate

-• Nutrients: Pick foods that are lower in fats, cholesterol and sodium.
-Opt for foods that have more potassium, fiber, vitamins and calcium
+• Nutrients: Pick foods that are lower in sugar, fats, cholesterol and sodium.
+Choose foods that have more potassium, fiber, vitamins and calcium

 Steer your kids away from foods that contain trans fats.
 These foods boost the production of “bad” cholesterol, a risk factor for heart disease.
 The Food and Drug Administration (FDA) requires food manufacturers to show how much trans fats are in prepared foods.
 Look for this on the label and limit your purchase of these products.